 I like to make this side dish recipe with tri-colour quinoa for no other reason than it looks pretty!
 What I love about this recipe is that I almost always have all the ingredients in my house at any given time.

-This Easy Quinoa Salad take about 20 minutes total to make and you can make it into a large salad easy but just doubling the recipe.
-It is a perfect recipes to make for summer parties or potlucks all year long!
+This Easy Quinoa Salad takes about 20 minutes total to make and you can make it into a large salad easy but just doubling the recipe.
+It is a perfect recipe to make for summer parties or potlucks all year long!

 How to Make Zesty Costco Quinoa Salad